 The National Institute of Standard and Technology (NIST) is conducting a federal investigation, examining everything from the original design and maintenance records to soil conditions on the site.

 News organizations – including the Miami Herald, The Wall Street Journal, New York Times, Washington Post, and USA Today – have been conducting their own investigations by analyzing building plans, applicable building codes, photos of the debris, interviews with engineers, witness accounts and sophisticated computer simulations.
-The information gathered to date shows that Champlain Towers South was a deeply flawed structure.
+The consensus from these in-depth articles is that Champlain Towers South was a fatally flawed structure from the beginning.